Clinical Practice Policies

 Candidates must have a minimum cumulative GPA of 2.75 in order to be eligible for clinical practice.

-A grade of "C" or better is required in those courses listed on the candidate's program of study as professional education courses, teaching area courses for secondary candidates, and specialization courses for elementary candidates.
+A grade of "C" or better is required in those courses listed on the candidate's program of study as professional education courses, teaching area courses for secondary candidates, and specialization or academic concentration courses courses for elementary candidates.

-Candidates must have passed the Basic Skills test or PPST prior to admission to teacher preparation.
+Candidates must have passed the Basic Skills test or CORE prior to admission to educator preparation.

 Grades of "D," "F" and "I" must be removed prior to clinical practice in all course work listed on the candidate's program of study as professional education, teaching areas for secondary candidates and specialization areas for elementary candidates.
 Candidates receiving "D's," "F's and "I's" are responsible for contacting the advising office upon receiving said grades if they are planning on clinical practice the following semester.

-Clinical practice candidates who are withdrawn from any clinical practice placement, or who voluntarily withdraw after being identified as a candidate in jeopardy, must petition the Student Affairs Committee if they wish to continue their professional preparation program.
+Clinical practice candidates who are withdrawn from any clinical practice placement, or who voluntarily withdraw after being identified as a candidate in jeopardy, must petition the Academic Review Committee if they wish to continue their professional preparation program.